populationgenetics/exercises/Population_structure/ExerciseFst2023.md

 **Q4:** The troglodytes and schweinfurthii populations have the same divergence time with verus, but based on *F<sub>ST</sub>*, schweinfurthii has slightly increased differentiation from verus.
 Based on what we learned in the lecture, what factors do you think could explain the difference?
-(Hint: remember the estimates of genetic diversity within chimpanzee subspecies from Monday's exercise; you can find them in [Figure 2](https://github.com/populationgenetics/exercises/blob/master/NucleotideDiversiteyExercise/Exercise%20in%20estimating%20nucleotide%20diversity.md#using-plink-to-find-the-nucleotide-diversity-in-chimpanzees-and-humans).)
+(Hint: remember the estimates of genetic diversity within chimpanzee subspecies from Monday's exercise; you can find them in [Figure 2](https://github.com/populationgenetics/exercises/blob/master/NucleotideDiversiteyExercise/Exercise%20in%20estimating%20nucleotide%20diversity.md#using-plink-to-find-the-nucleotide-diversity-in-chimpanzees-and-humans)).

 <details>
   <summary>click to see answer</summary>

-	Two potential explanations are differences in drift between the two subspecies, or differences in migration.
+	Two potential explanations are differences in drift between the two subspecies, and/or differences in migration.

-	More drift in schweinfurthii, as a result of having a lower population size than troglodytes, would have increased the amount of genetic differentiation with verus, and could explain the higher FST.
-This is supported by schweinfurthii having lower genetic diversity than troglodytes, since increased genetic drift results in less genetic diversity.
+	More drift in schweinfurthii, as a result of having a lower population size than troglodytes, would have increased the amount of genetic differentiation with verus and could explain the higher FST.
+This is supported by schweinfurthii having lower genetic diversity than troglodytes as increased genetic drift results in less genetic diversity.

 	Another potential factor is migration between verus and troglodytes.
 This is also plausible since verus and troglotyes are geographically closer than verus and schweinfurthii.